Special Instructions for applying to the MIT Biology Graduate Program

 • Please Note: When a drop-down menu is provided for input fields, please use them as much as possible.
 Because your information needs to be transmitted to multiple databases, if an item is manually input instead of selected from the drop-down menu, and it causes a mismatch, that can prevent the application from being transmitted.
 For example: When indicating your major, if you do not see your major included in the drop down menu, choose the closest major from the list provided.
 You can always provide information specific to your major in your personal statement.

 • Academic Transcript: Only one transcript from each school you list is required.
 Please attach a pdf of your transcript(s) to your online application.
-If you are invited to interview, have an official transcript from each college or university you have attended mailed as soon as possible to:
+If you are invited to interview, have an official transcript from each college or university you have attended mailed as soon as possible.
+Transcripts must be received in envelopes sealed by the institution to be considered official.
+They can be mailed to:

 Biology Graduate Program